mmckelvy/powerset/README.md

 + [1, 2],
 + [1, 2, 3]

 The total number of subsets of any given set is equal to *2^n*, where *n* is the number of elements in the original set.
-Thus a set with 3 elements will have 8 total subsets (2^3 = 8), including the empty set ('[ ]').
+Thus a set with 3 elements will have 8 total subsets (2^3 = 8), including the empty set ("[ ]").
 The fact that the number of subsets can be expressed as a power of 2 is particularly convenient, as it means we can map each subset to a binary number.
-This is the approach I have taken in this module.
+This is the approach I have taken.

-I've modeled the "sets" as arrays in this module.
+"Sets" are modeled as arrays in this module.
 Thus the power set of a given set will be an array of arrays (e.g. `[ [0, 1], [1, 2] ]`).

 This module includes three core functions, two helper functions, and a series of tests.
 The included functions are as follows: